theuseraman/Ecommerce-Analytics-and-Business-Insights/README.md

 4. Use city-category revenue patterns to guide regional warehouse and marketing allocation.

 ---
-*Submitted as part of the BharatCares Data Analytics Internship final project.*
+*Developed as part of the BharatCares Data Analytics Internship final project.*